EnglishEN

 Introduction:

-Active hood hinges are designed to protect pedestrians as much as possible from injury in the event of a collision.
+Active bonnet hinges are designed to protect pedestrians as much as possible from injury in the event of a collision.

-The vehicle electronics ensure that the rear of the hood (windshield side) moves up a few centimeters.
-The pedestrian experiences a less severe impact and, thanks to this technology, is less likely to be injured.
-Sometimes this system is expanded with a pedestrian airbag, which inflates at the windshield.
+The pedestrian experiences a less severe impact and, thanks to this technology, has a lower risk of injury.
+Sometimes this system is supplemented with a pedestrian airbag, which inflates at the level of the windscreen.

 Required sensors and actuators:

-The image below shows the sensors and actuators with the legend used on a BMW 5 Series (models F10 and F11) for the active hood hinges.
-Below the image, the system is explained.
+The image below shows the sensors and actuators with the legend used on a BMW 5 Series (models F10 and F11) for the active bonnet hinges.
+The system is explained below the image.

 8. sensor;